JuliaGeometry/DelaunayTriangulation.jl/README.md

     IntegerType=Int16, EdgeType=CustomEdge, TriangleType=CustomTriangle)
 ```

 It is important to note that the use of `Float32` is not currently being used, since the predicates used all require a conversion to `Float64`.
-If you do want to compute the predicates using a type other than `Float64`, you will have to sacrifice the guarantee that the predicates are and define new methods for `ExactPredicates.orient` and `ExactPredicates.incircle`.
+If you do want to compute the predicates using a type other than `Float64`, you will have to sacrifice the guarantee that the predicates are exact and define new methods for `ExactPredicates.orient` and `ExactPredicates.incircle`.
 (Note that converting to `Float64` already loses some of this guarantee, anyway.)
 The following retriangulates using new definitions of the predicates.

 ```julia
 function ExactPredicates.orient(p::CustomPoint, q::CustomPoint, r::CustomPoint)